 The Bay City Downtown Development Authority is based on State of Michigan Act 197 of 1975 that allows for the establishment of a downtown development authority; to prescribe its powers and duties; to correct and prevent deterioration in business districts; to encourage historic preservation; to authorize the acquisition and disposal of interests in real and personal property; to authorize the creation and implementation of development plans in the districts; to promote the economic growth of the districts; to create a board; to prescribe its powers and duties; to authorize the levy and collection of taxes; to authorize the issuance of bonds and other evidences of indebtedness; to authorize the use of tax increment financing; to reimburse downtown development authorities for certain losses of tax increment revenues; and to prescribe the powers and duties of certain state officials.

-- Vice-Chairperson: Tim Banaszak
+- Chairperson: Tim Banaszak

-- Secretary/Treasurer: Jean Ann DeShano
+- Vice-Chairperson: Jean Ann DeShano

 - Jenifer Hildebrant Acosta